-Just come along to any of our sessions – they are free to join and no booking required (unless required due Government Restrictions)
+Just come along to any of our sessions – they are free to join and no booking required for the dip but may be required for the pre-dip breathing due to current restrictions.

 Currently we have sessions in the NE of England & SW Scotland;